eizedev/AirConnect-Synology/README.md

 [![Latest release](https://img.shields.io/github/v/release/eizedev/AirConnect-Synology)](https://github.com/eizedev/AirConnect-Synology/releases/latest)

 A minimal Synology package for [AirConnect](https://github.com/philippe44/AirConnect).
-It allows you to use AirPlay to stream to UPnP/Sonos & Chromecast devices.
+It allows you to use AirPlay to stream to UPnP/Sonos & Chromecast devices that do not natively support AirPlay.

 - [AirConnect package for Synology NAS and Synology Router](#airconnect-package-for-synology-nas-and-synology-router)
   - [Information](#information)